 As stated in the I&T Steering Committee Charter & Bylaws, "a limited number of functional committees or workgroups may be implemented and chartered separately (including the presently established WorkSource Advisory Committee) to provide expert advice and counsel to the WorkSource I&T Steering Committee."
 The WorkSource I&T Advisory Committee is accountable for assessing operational feasibility and organization readiness for the Project.
-(Note- the WorkSource I&T Advisory Committee's charter is dated March 2018 and will be updated to support this project).
+(Note- the WorkSource I&T Advisory Committee's charter dated August 2023).